netsec-ethz/rains/DESIGN-PENDING-QUERY-CACHE.md

 - it must provide a cleanup function that removes expired entries.
 - all cache operations must be safe for concurrent access

-## reverse lookup cache implementation
+## Pending query cache implementation
 - largely depends on which proposal we take